falldowngoboone/falldowngoboone-com/src/blog/how-to-avoid-premature-abstractions-in-react/index.md

 The answer to avoiding premature abstraction is simple: don't create abstractions until there is a need.
 Need is a relative term, but a good, solid rule to follow is don't abstract duplicated code until you have found at least three instances of duplication.
 This is known as [the Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)).

 In React, components are abstractions, so you should hold off *sharing* a component until there are similar components in three different places.
 Note that you can, and should, still create private components.
-It's a great way to keep duplicated code visible, as well as good practice for fine-tuning the component's API
+It's a great way to keep duplicated code visible, as well as good practice for fine-tuning the component's API.

 ## What now?